-If you plan to create a server that should stay for years, long-term support Debian usually provides for its releases will be very convenient.
+If you plan to create a server that should stay for years, the long-term support Debian usually provides for its releases will be very convenient.
 For example, Debian 6 (Squeeze), released in February 2011, will be supported till February 2016.
 Support means beyond other features, updating packages.
 Note also that upgrades between major versions are very well supported in Debian (better than in alternative distros).

 Ubuntu is well known for its user-friendly features.
-That said, Ubuntu is perhaps the best choice to those who are willing to learn using Linux in everyday life (note: we are talking about advanced users, not system administrators).
+That said, Ubuntu is perhaps the best choice for those who are willing to learn using Linux in everyday life (note: we are talking about advanced users, not system administrators).

 A real-life example of using a Ubuntu server: I needed to provide a stable server environment with the last possible version of KVM.
 Ubuntu was used, providing new enough versions along with acceptable enough stability.

-In 2004 CentOS sprang into existence: community-supported free version of Red Hat Enterprise Linux (RHEL).
+In 2004 CentOS sprang into existence: the community-supported free version of Red Hat Enterprise Linux (RHEL).
 Known for its stability and long support for major versions, CentOS quickly became popular among system administrators.

-Note that there are repositories such as EPEL (Extra Packages for Enterprise Linux), providing good support for latest versions of much modern server software.
+Note that there are repositories such as EPEL (Extra Packages for Enterprise Linux), providing good support for the latest versions of much modern server software.
 Using EPEL, you become quite near to the cutting edge of development technologies (if you need that, of course).

 What version to use, 32-bit or 64-bit?